Polight/lego/docs/content/v1/usage/custom-directive.md

 ---
-title: Custom directives
+title: Custom Directives
 weight: 4
 ---

-#### `:` Custom Directive

-A custom directive will interpret in JS whatever you pass as value.
+A `:` custom directive will interpret in JS whatever you pass as value.

 ```html
 <template>